Ali al-Rikabi: First Syrian Cabinet

 On 8 March 1920 the First Syrian Conference (representative body) announced Syria's independence and proclaimed Faisal as King.
-Rikabi became the first Prime Minister of Syria.
+Al-Rikabi became the first Prime Minister of Syria.
 From a base in Lebanon, the French Army under General Gouraud attacked the small Syrian volunteer force assembled in Maysaloon, defeated them, entered Damascus, proclaimed the French Mandate over Syria and Lebanon and forced King Faisal to leave Syria immediately.

 Rikabi in Jordan

 When Rikabi felt he could no longer participate in Syrian politics under the French Mandate, he travelled from Damascus to Egypt, where he left his family and went on to Mecca to meet King Hussain of Hejaz.
 The latter directed him to proceed to Jordan and assist his second son, Prince Abdullah, in the administration of the Principality of Transjordan, newly formed under the British Mandate.

 In Amman, Prince Abdullah commissioned Rida Rikabi to form his first Jordanian cabinet in March 1922.
 So, he took up the task of setting suitable laws and regulations for the new State, particularly in administration and financial management.
 In October of that year he accompanied Prince Abdullah to London for conducting a treaty between Britain and Jordan and discussions of Arab Affairs thereat.

 After Prince Abdullah left, Rikabi remained in London to reach an agreement with the British authorities on the formulation of the Government of Transjordan.
 Rikabi succeeded in obtaining Britain's approval for parliamentary independence of the State, and in excluding Jordan from the Balfour Declaration (by which Britain promised to establish a Jewish state in Palestine).
 After Rikabi returned to Jordan, Prince Abdullah objected to some terms of this agreement prompting Rikabi to resign.

-In early 1924, Prince Abdullah invited Ali Rida Rikabi to form a new Jordanian cabinet, this time on the advice of King Faisal of Iraq, Abdullah's younger brother who had ruled briefly in Syria.
+In early 1924, Prince Abdullah invited Ali Rida al-Rikabi to form a new Jordanian cabinet, this time on the advice of King Faisal of Iraq, Abdullah's younger brother who had ruled briefly in Syria.
 Rikabi declared his cabinet's program for promoting justice among all citizens, economic reform, employing competent civil servants, eradicating corruption and ensuring security.
-Whilst such a program may seem rudimentary nowadays, it was a novelty when new Arab states were being established in the aftermath of four dark centuries under Ottoman oppression that only ended after World War 1.
+Whilst such a program may seem rudimentary nowadays, it was a novelty when new Arab states were being established in the aftermath of four centuries under Ottoman oppression that only ended after First World War.

 During Rikabi's second term as Prime Minister of Jordan, he secretly supported the Syrian Revolt against French rule.
 This was strongly backed by King Faisal of Iraq, overruling his elder brother Prince Abdullah on matters concerning the policies of his Prime Minister Rikabi, who set tactical plans for the Syrian Revolt, received Syrian casualties in Jordan and channelled Iraqi assistance to Syrian fighters.

 After the Syrian Revolt was crushed by the French Rikabi resigned from the prime ministership of Jordan because it became once more impossible for him to work with Prince Abdullah.